 By Zainub Razvi, Sumaira Dada and Hafsa Ahsan

-Cyberspace, like this world at large, is a delicate testing ground for the practicing Muslim.
+Cyberspace, like this world at large, is a delicate testing ground for the practising Muslim.
 On the one hand, there are enormous benefits that can be gained from the wealth of knowledge at one’s disposal via the information superhighway, but on the other hand, one is exposed to a murky world of temptations and addictions, which has few parallels in the real world.

 When Muslims go on the Internet, they either tend to ignore certain aspects of the Deen, or they feel that Islamic teachings do not apply to cyberspace at all.
 This mindset then leads them to do things which they would never do in real life – after all, it is all virtual isn’t it?